-Case Management/Financial Assistance – JFS offers short term community case management to direct people to the services most appropriate to their needs.
+Case Management/Financial Assistance – JFS offers short term community case management services most appropriate to need.
 In conjunction with case management, clients may be able to access financial assistance when they meet program qualifications.
 Assistance provided includes emergency grants, small unsecured loans and secured loans through the Jewish Free Loan Program.
 Please call for additional information.

 If you’re not sure we have the service you are looking for, please call us at 651-698-0767 and our qualified staff will help direct you to the appropriate resource.
 You may also contact us through the Contact Us page.